I Hate Myself: How Do I Feel Better?

 The above techniques may be easier if you can cultivate a greater awareness of your own thought processes.
 Self-hating thoughts can sometimes flow through the mind without you being fully conscious of them.
 Learning to recognize and interrupt those streams of thought may enable you to change it.

-One way to do this can be through mindfulness meditation, a technique in which you generally observe your sensations, thoughts, and emotions without trying to control them.
-Researchers have repeatedly found that this practice can decrease negative rumination and help with conditions like depression.
+One way to do this can be through mindfulness meditation, a technique in which you observe your sensations, thoughts, and emotions without trying to control them.
+Research has repeatedly suggested that this practice can decrease negative rumination and help with conditions like depression.

-Another method may be to keep a journal.
+Another method to consider trying is keeping a journal.
 Recording your thoughts can help you get a better sense of what triggers your self-loathing and how your unhelpful ideas reinforce themselves.
-It may also help you defuse the intense emotions around them by putting them down on paper where you can look at them objectively.
+It may also help you defuse the intense emotions around them by putting them down on paper where you can look at them more objectively.

 Getty/Xavier Lorenzo